rsnyder/plant-humanities/pecan/README.md

 Yet American farmers are again in potential trouble, as China is cultivating its own pecan orchards, and Mexico is starting to dominate the global pecan market.
 Cultivation of the pecan tree in both countries is draining demand for U.S.-grown pecans.
 Since 2005, Mexico has claimed the top spot globally in exporting pecans, producing 50 percent of the global pecan output; the United States produces 40 percent.[^55] Mexico’s pecan production is at an all-time high due to the country’s consistently warmer weather and lower labor and land costs compared to the U.S. With extensive acreage available for pecan orchards, Mexico is cultivating the pecan in abundant masses, while American farmers are struggling financially to keep up.
 <param ve-image
 	url="https://raw.githubusercontent.com/plant-humanities/media/main/pecan/Dark_Blue_and_Purple_Simple_Budget_Pie_Chart_Graph.jpg"
-  	caption="Graph of 2023 Pecan Exports by Country.
+  	caption="Graph of 2023 pecan exports by country.
 Made by Stefania Rocca"
 	label="Graph of 2023 Pecan Exports by Country.
 Made by Stefania Rocca" description="This graph shows how the United States and Mexico are in compeition with one another" license="Made by Stefania Rocca">